topps2k/simpleab-sdk-js/README.md

   - `aggregationType` (string): The type of aggregation to use for this metric.
 Use values from the `AggregationTypes` enum.

 Returns a Promise that resolves when the metric has been tracked successfully.

+### `sdk.flush()`

+Manually flushes the current metrics buffer to the server.
+This method can be used to ensure that all tracked metrics are sent to the server immediately, rather than waiting for the automatic flush interval.

+Returns a Promise that resolves when all metrics have been successfully sent to the server.

 ### `sdk.close()`